psushi/AutoML-Benchmarking/README.md

 - Time to train 2 mins for each framework.
 - Default parameters wherever applicable.
 - Average over two random seeds.
-- Can be run on any number of datasets from OpenML
+- Can be run on any number of datasets from OpenML, when provided with the OpenML data_id